Chalmers portrait small.jpg

 ARTIST STATEMENT:

-I refer to myself as an artist.
-However, perhaps it’s more accurate to say I’m part of an art collective.
-I never work alone: my colleagues just don’t happen to be human.
-Early on I raised my collaborators in the studio, fed them, and housed them.
-The dialogue was between me and the cockroach, me and the praying mantis.
-But, with the Leafcutters project, the exchange is between me and millions of wild ants.
+I refer to myself as an artist – but perhaps it’s more accurate to say I’m part of an art collective.
+I never work alone.
+My colleagues just don’t happen to be human.

 My work is at the intersection of art, science and nature.
-I do extensive research for each of my long-term, multimedia projects and a direct engagement with the natural world is central to my practice.
-My work aims to give form to the richness, as well as the brutality and indifference that often characterize our relationship with animals.
+I do extensive research for each of my long-term, multimedia projects and a direct engagement with the natural world is central to my process.
+I aim to give form to the richness, as well as the brutality and indifference that often characterize our relationship with nature.

-I use the narrative possibilities of the visual arts to bridge the increasing rift between humanity and the ecosystem, and to creatively engage with the systems that support life on earth.
+I use the narrative possibilities of the visual arts to help bridge the increasing divide between humanity and the environment and to creatively engage with the systems that support life on Earth.
 I believe our culture is far richer with the consideration and inclusion of other life forms.

-I’ve worked with a variety of mediums, from engineering to painting, photography, video, sculpture and drawing, yet my artistic career has been focused on one central issue: how to confront and challenge our anthropocentric point of view.
-Humanity has been drawing lines in the sand forever, defining what is in and what is out, maybe now, at the dawn of the Anthropocene, it’s a good time to reconsider those lines and what lives on the other side.
+Though I’ve worked across media – from engineering and painting to photography, video, sculpture, and drawing – my artistic practice has centered on one central issue: how to confront and challenge an anthropocentric point of view.
+Humanity has long drawn lines in the sand to define what belongs and what does not.
+Perhaps now, in the dawn of the Anthropocene, is a good time to reconsider those lines – and what lives on the other side.